2026 Vietnamese legislative election: Electoral system

 The members of the National Assembly are elected from 184 multi-member constituencies using the two-round system, with a maximum number of 500 candidates to be elected.
 Block voting is used, with each district having two or three seats.
-Candidates has to receive at least 50% of the vote in the first round to be elected, with a second round hold on a plurality basis.
+Candidates have to receive at least 50% of the vote in the first round to be elected, with a second round held on a plurality basis.